We work with more than 300 partners to bring you better travel deals

 |Average price||£573||Average for round-trip flights in May 2020|

 |One-way from||£975||One-way flight from London to Fargo|

 Cheapest prices for North Dakota flights by month

 When is the best time to fly to North Dakota?

 Choose a month below to see average flight price and weather conditions.

 12 - 100 mm

-When is the best time to book flights to North Dakota?
+When is the best time to book a flight to North Dakota?